 The next thing you need to do is to say what changes your employer should make.
 You’ll need to ask yourself:

 - what adjustments your employer has already made

 - if they haven’t worked, what other adjustments it would be reasonable for them to make

 - what adjustments you’ve suggested to your employer

 - if your employer made some adjustments but then stopped

 Any adjustment should be made to suit you, taking into account your job, disability and the policy that’s causing you problems.
 Check the EHRC Code of Practice on Employment for guidance on possible adjustments.
-There are also examples in the guide on proving disability and reasonable adjustments.
+You can also find examples of reasonable adjustments on the EHRC website.

 Your GP or other doctor might have suggested adjustments in a ‘fit note’.
 If you’re claiming Universal Credit, your work coach might be in touch with the Disability Employment Adviser, who might also be able to make suggestions about possible adjustments.

 Seretta’s had 6 months off work because of depression.
 She’s not sure if she can cope with full time duties yet, and is worried what will happen if she finds things difficult.